greenik03/RBOD/README.md

 Interaction by @mention is always enabled, but there are optional triggers that can be enabled for a server:
 - `/toggle on-reply-react [true/false]` - toggles the option for the bot to reply to messages from users where they reply to the bot's messages. **Default: `false`**
 - `/toggle on-name-react [true/false]` - toggles the option for the bot to reply to messages from users where they refer to the bot by name, without a @mention.
 While there are names the bot responds to by default when joining a server, they can be changed with the `/names` commands. **Default: `false`**
-- `/names list` - Lists the names the bot can currently respond to.
+- `/names list [page]` - Lists the names the bot can currently respond to. [page] will be set to 1 if not provided, or the given page number doesn't exist.
 By default, i.e. when the bot first joins a server, this list contains `react bot, reactbot, rbod`.
 - `/names add [name]` - Adds [name] the user inputs to the list of names. (case-insensitive)
 - `/names remove [name]` - Removes [name] the user inputs from the list of names. (case-insensitive)
 - `/phrases add [phrase]` - Adds [phrase] to the list of server-only (custom) phrases for the bot to use. (case-sensitive; [read "Phrase Formatting" in guide.md for more](assets/guide.md))